Hussite Bible: History

 The original manuscript is not known, most likely it perished.
-Most text of the Hussite Bible was revealed from partial copies.
+Most texts of the Hussite Bible were revealed from partial copies.
 The most important extant copies of this translation are the Codex of Munich, the Codex of Wien, and the Apor Codex.
 Some other, shorter parts had been transcribed to other Hungarian dialects as well; these can be found in other 15th century Hungarian codices.

 Features

 Vocabulary

 The translation's language is archaic, with many terms unknown in Modern Hungarian.
-Also, it contains several rare Old Hungarian words, thus provides an interesting insight to the Hungarian language at the time.
+Also, it contains several rare Old Hungarian words, thus providing an interesting insight into the Hungarian language at the time.
 These include (with Modern Hungarian equivalent and English translation in parentheses): monnál (mintegy, or so), midenem (nemde, is it right?), csajva (cserebogár, cockchafer), gördőlet (mennydörgés, thunder), etc.

 In some respects, the Hussite Bible's translators were the first reformers of Hungarian: they coined several new terms, which today sound constrained.
 Some examples: császárlat (imperium), czímerlet (titulus), ezerlő (tribunus), negyedlő (tetrarch), and so on.